HOUReview

 photo credit: Richard Casteel

-Here, every dish, regardless of what spice level you order is spicy—mild, medium, or Thai spicy are your only options.
-Basically, if removing any trace of chili fundamentally alters the dish, then it’s just going to remain spicy.
-Accept it, or order a bottle of wine to soothe the heat.
-Brace for the acidic and aromatic papaya salad, the spice of which re-atomizes with every breath.
-Drunken noodles arrive with thick slices of red hot chilis and mounds of thai basil.
-Tom Yum sometimes offers momentary taste bud reprieve, but this one doesn’t.
+Here, every dish, regardless of what spice level you order—mild, medium, or Thai spicy are the options—is spicy.
+Embrace it and order a bottle of wine or a frozen Thai tea cocktail to soothe the heat.
+Brace for the acidic and aromatic papaya salad, whose spice re-atomizes with every breath.
+Drunken noodles arrive with thick slices of red hot chilis and mounds of basil.
+Tom Yum sometimes offers momentary reprieve, but this one doesn’t.
 The tangy, sour, sweet broth keeps the spice simmering.
-And for dessert (when available) we cannot get enough of the sumptuous and warm mango sticky rice, which beautifully melts away whatever spice is still stinging your tongue.
+And for dessert (when available) we cannot get enough of the warm mango sticky rice, which melts away whatever spice is still stinging your tongue.

-Street To Kitchen is masterfully controlled chaos, from the size of the dining room, to the effect of the food, to the way you feel cocooned from the outside world.
+And even though you might end up staring at a Veuve Clicquot neon sign all night, the food, the charming if austere service, and the way you feel cocooned from the world make any experience at Street To Kitchen a memorable one.
 Even when the slap of reality arrives with the check, you still momentarily consider restarting the entire experience, despite how full you feel.
 Go to dinner with a special group of friends, or on a date, and let yourself melt into Street To Kitchen’s world.
 Just be sure to make a reservation—this place is always busy.

 Food Rundown